KianGentry/EYN-DOS/README.md

 - Invaders - Use the arrow keys to move left and right and spacebar to shoot.
 "Alien spacecrafts are invading!
 Quick, send forces to fight them off immediately!"

-- The Oregon Trail - A classic game!
-You will be given many prompts.
-Answer them with the provided options of answering.

 - Paintbrush - A test of a simple drawing system with a pointing device.

 - Pong - A recreation of the classic Atari game that took the world by storm.
 Use the arrow keys to move your paddle up and down to try and hit the ball.